Time and Attendance

 By Jana Reserva

-Time and a half pay refers to the overtime pay that non-exempt employees are entitled to when they work more than 40 hours in a week, as mandated by the Fair Labor Standards Act (FLSA).
+Time and a half pay refers to the overtime pay that non-exempt employees are entitled to when they work for more than 40 hours a week, as mandated by the Fair Labor Standards Act (FLSA).
 It’s called time and a half pay because it’s equivalent to an employee’s hourly rate multiplied by 1.5 per hour of overtime.

-According to the FLSA, some employees are exempt from time and a half pay, while others are non-exempt.
+According to the FLSA , some employees are exempt from time and a half pay, while others are non-exempt.
 Exemption and non-exemption are driven by factors such as wages and the job duties performed.
 So what makes an employee exempt from receiving time and a half pay?

-As a general rule of thumb, most salaried employees are exempt from time and a half pay if they earn more than $684 in weekly pay or $35,568 annually.
 This means that hourly employees working standard 40-hour workweeks in the usual frontline industries (retail, hospitality, healthcare, etc.) are non-exempt and must receive time and a half pay if they go into overtime.

 To know more about what makes an employee exempt or non-exempt, read this guide.

-When calculating overtime pay for non-exempt employees, you need to understand how to do it for hourly and salaried workers.
-Hourly workers may take up the lion’s share of non-exempt workers entitled to time and a half pay, but it’s also vital to know how to calculate overtime pay for non-exempt salaried employees.
+When calculating overtime pay for non-exempt employees , you need to understand how to do it for hourly and salaried workers.
+Hourly workers may take up the lion’s share of non-exempt workers entitled to time and a half pay , but it’s also vital to know how to calculate overtime pay for non-exempt salaried employees.

-Calculating time and a half for hourly workers is fairly straightforward because you’re already aware of their hourly rate.
-To compute overtime pay, look at this example and follow these steps.
+Calculating time and a half for hourly workers is fairly straightforward because you’re already aware of their hourly rate .
+To compute overtime pay , look at this example and follow these steps.

 Say, Dave is an hourly worker who earns $13 per hour.
 For this week, Dave has worked a total of 50 hours.
 How much do you need to pay him, including overtime?